 3. Human rights based constraints

-Part 2: Critically analyzing shortfalls in practice through the lens of respect
+Part 2: Shortfalls in constraint – three areas viewed through the lens of respect

 4. Abusive warfare related medical use of human beings.